lericson/pylibmc/docs/misc.rst

 probably wind up dissynchronizing server and client if you use the same connection in many threads simultaneously.

-Instead, one is encouraged to use the existing provisions to that end, for now, see the inline code documentation (esp. ``pydoc pylibmc.ThreadMappedPool``)
+It is encouraged to use the existing provisions for pooling so as to avoid reusing the same client in many threads.
+See :ref:`the docs on pooling <pooling>`.